unparalleled-js/docs-1/docs/oem/oem-api/connections.md

 ```

 ## Create Connections
-Allows the OEM vendor to add a shell connection in a customer's account.
-Note that the API doesn't allow user to provide actual credentials.
+Allows the OEM vendor to:
+- Add a shell connection in a customer's account OR
+- Add and authenticate a connection in a customer's account

 ```
 POST /api/managed_users/:managed_user_id/connections